MarkDing/IoT-Developer-Boot-Camp-Wiki/common/Mesh-Network-Joining-Process-Comparison.md

 </div>
 <br>

 The *Attention Timer state* is generally intended to allow an element to attract human attention during provisioning, e.g., LED blinks.
-A device may not support the Attention Timer, and the Attention Timer state shall always be set to zero.
+A device may not support the Attention Timer, then the Attention Timer state shall always be set to zero.
 The network data below is a example that the *Attention Timer* field was set to zero.

 <div align="center">